 Carrie expressed a belief that a lot of folks in the real world hold, too—that all bisexual men are secretly gay and just aren’t quite ready to come out yet.
 This idea that all bisexual men are gays in disguise is, like Sex and the City, pure fiction (see here and here for scientific evidence that bisexuality is a distinct sexual orientation); however, it turns out that there is some truth to the idea that bisexuality sometimes serves as a transitional identity.

-Transitional bisexuality has largely been ignored by sex researchers to date; however, a new study published in the Archives of Sexual Behavior sheds some light on it.
-This paper is part of a forthcoming special issue devoted to “the puzzle of sexual orientation”—for coverage of other articles from this issue on the blog, see here, here, and here.
+Transitional bisexuality has largely been ignored by sex researchers to date; however, a recent study published in the Archives of Sexual Behavior sheds some light on it.
+This paper is part of a special issue devoted to “the puzzle of sexual orientation”—for coverage of other articles from this issue on the blog, see here, here, and here.